milesbelli/social-event-store/README.md

 2. Because files must be uploaded, it can be slow if you upload the entire archive as provided by the site.
 For that reason, it's recommended that files such as images be removed from the zip prior to uploading.
 3. Before uploading Fitbit sleep data, it is *strongly recommended* that you set your local timezone under `http://localhost:5000/settings`.
 This is because Fitbit does NOT store timezone information and so this app will store the sleep data based on your local timezone.
 There is an edit feature to manually change individual sleep sessions to other timezones.
 4. Foursquare checkin history is unfortunately limited.
 After uploading a Foursquare checkin archive, your events will appear in the UI with a footer that reads *Location unknown*.
 This is normal.
 Geolocation data for the venues visited is not stored with your checkin data.
 It must be downloaded from Foursquare's servers.
 To trigger this download, you must click the Map button on each individual checkin (once per venue).
 After doing this, geolocation data will be stored and you will see the "true" location in the footer.
+5. SMS archives are very much a DIY process.
+If you've downloaded the source code, you'll find the converter scripts in the following directory:

+    ```
+    /social/app/preprocessors/sms
+    ```
+    If you are using an archive from an Android phone, the script named `android_backup_xml.py` will probably work for you.
+Within that directory there should be an `input` directory.
+Place the archive file there.
+Run the script from inside its directory and an output should appear in the output directory.
+Zip that file up and it should be ready to upload to the app.
+I might include more detailed instructions on how to do this in the future.

 ## Exporting iCal